Ryne Stanek: Minor league career

-Stanek was considered one of the top available prospects in the 2013 MLB Draft, and was selected by the Tampa Bay Rays with the 29th pick in the first round.
+Stanek was considered one of the top available prospects in the 2013 MLB draft, and was selected by the Tampa Bay Rays with the 29th pick in the first round.
 Stanek signed with the Rays for a $1,758,300 signing bonus.
-He did not pitch professionally after he signed, and had surgery on his right acetabular labrum during the 2013–14 offseason, and missed the start of the 2014 season.
+He did not pitch professionally immediately after he signed, as he had surgery on his right acetabular labrum during the 2013–14 offseason, which led to him missing the start of the 2014 season.
 He made his professional debut with the Bowling Green Hot Rods of the Class A Midwest League on May 8, 2014.
 After pitching to a 3–4 record and a 3.63 ERA for Bowling Green, the Rays promoted Stanek to the Charlotte Stone Crabs of the Class A-Advanced Florida State League in July.

-Stanek began the 2015 season with Charlotte, and was later promoted to the Montgomery Biscuits of the Class AA Southern League.
+Stanek began the 2015 season with Charlotte, and was later promoted to the Montgomery Biscuits of the Double-A Southern League.
 Stanek finished 2015 with a combined 8–5 record with a 3.04 ERA between the two clubs.
-He returned to Montgomery in 2016, and later joined the Durham Bulls of the Class AAA International League; he posted a combined 4–10 record with a 4.30 ERA between Montgomery and Durham.
+He returned to Montgomery in 2016, and later joined the Durham Bulls of the Triple-A International League; he posted a combined 4–10 record with a 4.30 ERA between Montgomery and Durham.
 He was named to appear in the 2016 All-Star Futures Game.
 The Rays added him to their 40-man roster after the season.

 Tampa Bay Rays

 The Rays promoted Stanek to the major leagues on May 13, 2017.
 He made his major league debut the next day.
 He ended the 2017 season with a 5.85 ERA in 21 appearances.

-In 2018, Stanek found a niche spot working as "the opener", where he found immediate success with his high 90s fastball and newly introduced splitter.
+In 2018, Stanek found a niche spot working as "the opener," where he found immediate success with his high 90s fastball and newly introduced splitter.
 In June, Stanek technically set an MLB record by throwing seven consecutive scoreless starts.
 However, he pitched a mere 9 2/3 innings across those seven starts.
-Stanek also set a major league record with 17 straight starts allowing one run or fewer.
+In a similar vein, Stanek set a major league record with 17 straight starts allowing one run or fewer.
 On September 5, Stanek became the first rookie in 75 years to start in back-to-back games.
 For the majority of the season, Stanek was used as one of the Rays' "opening" starters, making 59 total appearances (29 starts).
 In 66 1/3 innings, he struck out 81 batters and recorded a 2.98 ERA.

 The following season, the Rays continued using Stanek as an opener.
-Stanek hit the disabled list on July 20, 2019 with a hip injury.
-He had appeared in 41 games, 27 starts in 55 2/3 innings.
+Stanek hit the disabled list on July 20, 2019, with a hip injury.
+He had appeared in 41 games, 27 of them starts, in 55 2/3 innings.